 If you are unable to access the Rescue and Recovery workspace or the Windows environment, use a Recovery Repair diskette to repair the Rescue and Recovery workspace or repair a file needed to enter the Windows environment.
-It is important to create a Recovery Repair diskette as soon as possible and store it in a safe place.
+It is important to create a Recovery Repair diskette as soon as possible and store it in a safe place as a precautionary measure.